 MANDORLA

 INDUSTRIAL METAL BECOMES PORCELAIN BECOMES ART

-The new MANDORLA collection brings back memories because the decor is modeled on industrially used mudguards that are intended to protect walls and floors from excessive wear and tear.
-The Stuttgart artist Reiner Xaver Sedelmeier inspired KPM chief designer Thomas Wenzel to create an artistic collaboration in which seemingly banal everyday design is transferred to high-quality porcelain.
-This resulted in jugs, cups and vases made of bisque porcelain, all cylinders that were cast into the mold with the typical elliptical shapes of the protective metal.
+The new MANDORLA collection evokes memories, as the decor is based on industrially used protective plates that are intended to protect walls and floors from excessive wear and tear.
+The Stuttgart artist Reiner Xaver Sedelmeier inspired KPM head designer Thomas Wenzel to create an artistic collaboration in which supposedly banal everyday design is transferred to high-quality porcelain.
+The result was a jug, mug and vase made of biscuit porcelain, all cylinders cast in the typical elliptical shapes of the protective metal.

+MANDORLA